 How Long Does It Take for Sauerkraut to Cause Gas?

 Sauerkraut can cause gas within a few hours of consuming it.
 You’re not likely to experience gas if you regularly consume sauerkraut and other fermented foods.
 But if you eat a lot of sauerkraut despite having a weak gut microbiome, the sudden change may cause you to experience gas and bloating — and the effect will be more substantial if you eat more sauerkraut.

 Can I Still Enjoy the Benefits of Sauerkraut Without Experiencing Gas?

 Yes, you can enjoy the benefits of sauerkraut without experiencing gas.
 Sauerkraut can sometimes cause gas and bloating if eaten excessively — particularly if you’re new to eating fermented foods.
-If you’re just starting to eat sauerkraut, you should only eat one to two tablespoons of sauerkraut per day.
-You can gradually increase the amount of sauerkraut you eat over time while avoiding gas and bloating.
+If you’re starting to eat sauerkraut, you should only eat one to two tablespoons of sauerkraut per day.
+You can gradually increase the amount of sauerkraut you eat while avoiding gas and bloating.